fabiangunzinger/wowchemy/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a behavioural and data scientist and use methods from data science and econometrics to elicit behaviour traits from large-scale datasets to better understand human behaviour and -- ultimately -- help built great tools that help people achieve their goals.
+I use methods from econometrics and machine learning, insights from behavioural science, and large human-generated datasets to study human behaviour in the wild.
+The scientist in me does this to further knowledge; the craftsman in me, with an eye towards helping to build great products.

-I've worked on topics in political economy, development economics, health economics, and financial economics.
-In my PhD research I use transaction-level data to better understand how people save.
+In the past, I have worked on topics in political economy, health and financial economics.
+In my current PhD research, I use transaction-level data to study how people spend and save money.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cvfgu.pdf" "newtab" >}}CV{{< /staticref >}}.